Sustainable Agriculture Research Funding Resources

 Information services that can assist with the grant-making process – pointers to texts on grant application strategies, complimentary literature searches and referrals to online sources and expertise – are available from the Alternative Farming Systems Information Center (AFSIC) at the National Agricultural Library.
 See Applying for a SARE Grant?

 This listing is not meant to be comprehensive.
 Although we have checked contact and applicability information, AFSIC does not guarantee the accuracy of the information nor does it endorse any program.
 We appreciate any comments, suggestions and/or corrections.
 Send them to our Ask a Question form.
-Be sure to select the Topical Area: Alternative Farming.
+[Back to Top]

 I. General Information and Directories